 - The offensive line consists of five players: one center (the center of the line, expected to assign blocking schemes to the rest of the line and usually snaps the ball to the quarterback), two guards (who line up to either side of the center), and two tackles (who line up to either side of the guards).
 Their job is to block for the offensive backs - in other words, prevent the other defense from getting to the backs.
 This includes both pass blocking by simply diverting the defense from reaching the quarterback, and run blocking, where the linemen actively create running routes for the backs.
 The backs include anyone behind the line of scrimmage at the beginning of the play and usually include the quarterback, between zero and three running backs, and a tight end or wide receiver (there must be seven players on and four players behind the line for an offensive formation to be legal).
 The center's job is also to snap the ball to the quarterback.
 Offensive linemen are ineligible to touch a forward pass before another member of the offense or defense and cannot move more than five yards beyond the line of scrimmage (in the NFL they may not move past the "neutral zone", area defined by the distance between the tips of the ball before the ball is snapped) before the ball passes them (unless the offensive team publicly declares otherwise).
 Offensive linemen generally only touch the ball on fumbles, but there are a very few plays that have a tackle as an eligible receiver.
 Probably the best known center in recent years is Jeff Saturday, who retired after the 2012 season; he spent most of his career snapping the ball to Peyton Manning for the Indianapolis Colts and played his final season with the Green Bay Packers.
 The Carolina Panthers' Michael Oher, of The Blind Side fame, is an offensive lineman (the term "the blind side", in football, refers to the side of the field that the quarterback is not facing when he turns to make a pass or a handoff; thus the offensive line position protecting that side - generally the tackle, Oher's position - is key to a successful offensive line.)
 In most cases (including Oher's) it's the the left tackle who plays this key role, as most quarterbacks (as with most of the general population) are right-handed (notable exceptions to that rule include Michael Vick and Tim Tebow.)

 - The tight end usually lines up alongside or offset from the offensive line (in other words, they line up tight on the ends of the offensive line).
 Tight ends are often used to block and were originally intended solely for that role, but are eligible receivers and most passing plays are now designed with the tight end as an option.
 Any given play may have anywhere from 0 to 4 tight ends.
-Some famous recent tight ends are Shannon Sharpe, Tony Gonzalez, Jason Witten (currently the top receiver from the Dallas Cowboys, beating out all the actual wide receivers), Antonio Gates, and Rob Gronkowski, who in 2011 obliterated virtually every single season record ever posted at the position.
+Some famous recent tight ends are Shannon Sharpe, Tony Gonzalez, Jason Witten (currently the top all-time receiver, in terms of number of catches, from the Dallas Cowboys, beating out all the actual wide receivers), Antonio Gates, and Rob Gronkowski, who in 2011 obliterated virtually every single season record ever posted at the position.

 - There is also an increasing trend of using H-backs (hybrid-back), players who can both fill the tight end and fullback roles.
 (An H-Back is more of a skill set rather than a designated position.
 During any given play an H-Back will act as either a full back or a tight end though due to pre-snap motion their role on the given play may be faked to the opposing defense) Chris Cooley, formerly of the Washington Redskins, was a prototypical H-back.